Editor’s Note: This post was originally published in November 2019 and has been updated for accuracy and comprehensiveness.

 What show have you been dying to get into?
 Load up your tablet, pack your headphones and enjoy while you’re in the airport, on the bus or avoiding help duty at your parents’ house.

 The same goes for you bookish types.
-Pack your e-readers with the newest in mind-bending literature, like Suck Less: Where There’s a Willam, There’s a Way by another RuPaul’s Drag Race star, Willam Belli.
+Pack your e-readers with the newest in mind-bending literature, like Just by Looking at Him: A Novel by Ryan O’Connell is the Emmy-nominated creator, writer, and star of Netflix’s Special.

 5) Be a tourist.